kormax/osaifu-keitai-google-pixel/README.md

 # Notes

 - We can only guess why did Google decide to lock global users from this feature.
-The biggest probability thus far is licensing requirements, as it is possible that service provider requires a fee for each device that this feature is enabled for.
+The biggest probability thus far is licensing requirements, as it is possible that the service provider requires a fee for each device that this feature is enabled for.
-It is also possible that for the sake of economy of scale google manufactures and licenses all devices, but to simplify support the've locked out unused features from other regions.
+It is also possible that for the sake of economy of scale google manufactures and licenses all devices, but to simplify support they've locked out unused features from other regions.
-This doc has been published to shed light at this issue and try to give some pointers to the people that want to try and overcome this limitation.
+This doc has been published to shed light on this issue and try to give some pointers to the people that want to try and overcome this limitation.

 - Android implementation is much worse in comparison to the one Apple has:
-  - Google Wallet app wraps external apps instead of implementing it all on its own.
+  - Google Wallet app wraps external apps instead of implementing all functionality on its own.
   - CRS?? applet on Android does not notify the operating system about events that happen with the SE, so there are no interaction animations, and balance has to be synchronized inisde apps manually by using the 'refresh' button instead of it being tracked by the OS in the background.
   - Provisioned "systems" share? same logical space, therefore having multiple services with overlapping service and system codes is not possible, user has to reconfigure the applet each time he wants to enable one of the conflicting systems.

 - During the tests i've found out that CarKey applet does not work on rooted system as it requires hardware-backed SafetyNet attestation before configuration, which cannot be achieved with root.
 It is possible that google, other devs such as felicanetworks expand this harware-based check to more apps, thus making root-based methods irreversibly unusable.